 The normal duration of the programme is one year, but under exceptional circumstances and at the discretion of the department, it is possible to repeat a module.
-The programme begins with the start of the academic year.
+The programme begins a week before the general start of classes.

 Programme Content